Ammakilikkoodu

-Ammakilikkoodu is a 2003 Malayalam film starring Prithviraj Sukumaran and Navya Nair.
-Directorial debut of M. Padmakumar, written by Ranjith.
+Ammakilikkoodu is a 2003 Indian Malayalam-language film written by Ranjith and directed by M. Padmakumar, in his directorial debut.
+It stars Prithviraj Sukumaran and Navya Nair.

 Plot

-Vivek takes a job as the manager of karunalayam, a retirement house.
-He meets a young woman called Akhila, who had sent her stepfather to jail for abusing her mentally ill mother, and they fall in love.
-Karunalayalam is financially in a bad state and the owner wants to sell it off, but Vivek tries his best to save the retirement house, since the residents have nowhere else to go.
-Eraadi is the owner of Karunalayam.
-Akhila's father is Siddharthan who was poor thereby marrying Akhila's mother for money and her properties as her mother was from a very family.
-As Akhila's grandfather died suddenly Siddharthan learned that Akhila's grandfather did not gave any share of properties to Akhila's mother, siddharthan then leaves them.
+Vivek takes a job as the manager of Karunalayam, a retirement home.
+He meets a young woman called Akhila, whose complaint had sent her stepfather to jail for abusing her mentally ill mother, and they fall in love.
+Karunalayam is financially in a bad state and the owner Eraadi wants to sell it off, but Vivek tries his best to save the retirement house, since the residents have nowhere else to go.
+Akhila's father is Siddharthan, who was poor and married Akhila's mother for money and her properties, as she was from a very wealthy family.
+As Akhila's grandfather died, Siddharthan learned that Akhila's grandfather did not gave any share of the properties to Akhila's mother.
+Siddharthan then leaves them.
 Akhila's uncle comes to Karunlayam to take Akhila and her mother to the tharavad (ancestral home).
-Vivek is saddened when Akhila leaves from karunalayam, one of the mothers in karunalayam asks him whether he loves Akhila to which he replies that he is not so lucky.
-Vivek plans to sell his kidney for 5 lakhs for saving the karunalayam home.
+Vivek is saddened when Akhila leaves from Karunalayam, one of the mothers in Karunalayam asks him whether he loves Akhila to which he replies that he is not so lucky.
+Vivek plans to sell his kidney for 5 lakhs for saving the Karunalayam home.
 Eraadi learns about this, and feels sympathy for Vivek so Eraadi gives all his properties to Vivek.
-At last Akhila and her mother go to karunalayam with two surprises for Vivek; one is to give a blank cheque to Vivek for keeping the mothers safe in Karunalayam and second is to fix the date for engagement of Akhila and Vivek.
+At last Akhila and her mother go to Karunalayam with two surprises for Vivek; one is to give a blank cheque to Vivek for keeping the mothers safe in Karunalayam and second is to fix the date for engagement of Akhila and Vivek.